Meet the family

 The company employed as many as 25 men across the site which included blacksmiths, carpenters, wheelwrights, farriers and general workers.
 The main players in the Finch empire were William, George, his wife Rebecca and their son Albany.
 To tell you more ...

-William was born in 1779 in a town called Spreyton in West Devon.
+William was born in 1779 in a village called Spreyton in West Devon.
 He worked in Tavistock Ironworks for most of his early career and this is where he purchased the equipment to start the business at Finch Foundry once the ironworks went into decline.

 He married three times, fathering many children, four of whom were born in his latest marriage to his half-sister, Suzanna.
 Suzanna gave birth to their youngest child after walking to Tavistock (almost 20 miles) to sell tools, whilst heavily pregnant.
 She carried the baby back only a few days later, after selling the tools she carried to market.